africa | teacher initiative

 In a country where almost half of the population is younger than 18, teachers have an enormous opportunity to steer Ghana toward a brighter future.

 One third of Ghanaian adults are currently unable to read, and the literacy rate is 20 percent lower for women than for men.
 To help set the next generation on a course to high-quality education, Sesame Workshop designed a program to support the professional development of teachers in low-resource private schools in Ghana.
-In partnership with the IDP Foundation, Inc., Sesame Workshop is introducing an innovative teacher training program in spring 2012, that mixes classroom savvy with Muppet sparkle.
+In partnership with the IDP Foundation, Inc., Sesame Workshop introduced an innovative teacher training program in spring 2012 that mixes classroom savvy with Muppet sparkle.
 The goal: to empower educators with practical strategies proven to help students learn.

 Central to the program are training modules that showcase exemplary teaching practices for the West African classroom.
 Each video module is introduced by a Ghanaian teacher host and two lovable Muppets, Kami and Zobi.
 Created with input from local children’s education experts, the videos provide essential guidance on topics such as time management, positive discipline, and child-centered approaches to learning.